Top Tips for Exploring the Vatican’s Wonders

 Will my child get better?
 Improve?
 Be “normal”?
 Ever have friends?
 Stop biting?
 Start talking? and the list goes on and on…

-In reality, as a parent, I found the need to and did ask questions along the whole process.
-When there were terms or tests being offered that I didn’t know (or hubby didn’t know) we asked.
-I understood the reason for all the surveys and personal questions, but other parents may be interested in knowing that many times contractors are used who are from independent companies and they don’t talk.
-Not usually.
+In reality, as a parent, I found the need to ask questions along the whole process.
+When tests were being offered that I didn’t know (or hubby didn’t know) – we asked.
+I understood the reason for all the surveys and personal questions.

 As for the meetings I made sure hubby and I both attended.
 (Suggestion: bring along another trusted adult during the formal meetings to help you recall information or take notes.)